enhacudima/dynamic-extract/README.md

 php artisan config:cache:
 ````
 -Auth
+auth : boolean
-auth -> boolean : If is true you must implement Laravel Auth
+If is true you must implement Laravel Auth

+-Permission
-middleware -> array : permission list
+middleware : array :
+Permission list

+-Prefix Route
+prefix : string
-prefix -> string : prefix your route name and folder name
+prefix your route name and extracted folder name

+-Permissions
+permissions : array
-permissions -> array : set your permissions based on you table permissions
+Set your permissions based on your application premissions
 ## Security Vulnerabilities

 If you discover a security vulnerability, please send an e-mail to [kalibredj@outlook.com](mailto:kalibredj@outlook.com).
 All security vulnerabilities will be promptly addressed.